Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Unsupervised method

-The final part of the experimental results, analyzes the discriminative power, regarding light and location, of the proposed global features under a feature selection procedure.
+Finally, the experimental results analyze the discriminative power, regarding light and location, of the proposed global features under a feature selection procedure.
 The idea behind this experiment is to fuse the more discriminative components of each global feature to increase the contextual information available in the high-dimensional space, and as consequence improve the patterns captured by the manifold method.
-Our hypothesis is that a combination of color (histograms) and global characteristics such as texture and orientations (GIST) could work better if fused properly.
 For this purpose, all the proposed global features are merged and used with a Random Forest to solve the classification problems explained in Section \ref{sec:results}.
-The feature importance of the Random Forest is used to build a hand-crafted feature with the most discriminative dimensions.
-The information available in the hand-crafted feature is compared against the original ones.
+The feature importance of the Random Forest is used to build a combined feature with the most discriminative components.